|The James Buckee Scholarship

 |The Domus (Merton) Scholarships

 There are two types of these scholarships: the Scholarships operated via the Clarendon Trust and the Merton Graduate Scholarships, which offer full support (fees and maintenance) for up to 4 years, sometimes in conjunction with Research Council funding.
 Scholars are appointed in all subjects, on a rotating basis.
-The latest competition in Physics was held in 2015.
+The last competition in Physics was held in 2015.

 These scholarships reward outstanding achievement amongst our existing graduate students.
 There are four every year, open to all subject areas.